-Regulating agencies may allow the applicant to use existing data and information from any source when complying with the requirements for resource inventory and effects evaluation.
+Regulating agencies may allow the use of existing data and information from any source when complying with the requirements for resource inventory and effects evaluation.
 All data and information used for the inventory and evaluation, including existing data from federal environmental impact statements or assessments, shall meet the same standards of adequacy required for the inventory and the evaluation.